ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The Resolve() method is, however, provided to resolve a Local Endpoint or a Remote Endpoint in cases where this is required, for example with some NAT traversal protocols (see {{rendezvous}}).

-\[NOTE: the API needs MUST be explicit about when name resolution occurs,
-        since the act of resolving a name leaks information, and there may be security implications if this happens unexpectedly.]

 ## Specifying Transport Parameters {#transport-params}